oscararagon/LatinStGallen-START-Hack/README.md

 ##### 2. Fine-Tuning on Hidden Dataset

 In addition to training on the main dataset, we fine-tuned the model on a smaller, augmented dataset of 20 hidden images.
 This further improved the model's performance by exposing it to additional unseen data and enhancing its ability to generalize.

+## Task 2
+We built a mockup using the data provided by the case partner for data visualization `Task2Submission.jpeg`

+## Task 3
+Thruogh the power-point presentation `G20_LatinStGallen.pptx` we provided and pitched a possible innovative solution to the wildfire problem, trying to tackle the different active actors in the problem